Skip to main content

 Extracted Article Text (OCR)

 Salomon said he was threatened with a one-day suspension himself if he continued using French.
 But he added this will not deter French-speaking controllers.
-"We'll follow the rules as I closely as possible, but if it's necessary, we'll speak French," he said.
-In Ottawa, Transport Minister Otto Lang said the two French-speaking air traffic controllers were suspended for using French "contrary to the rules," but said an English-speaking controller i Quebec City has also been disciplined for refusing to use the French language as part of an experimental bilingual traffic control program in the province.
+"We'll follow the rules as closely as possible, but if it's necessary, we'll speak French," he said.
+In Ottawa, Transport Minister Otto Lang said the two French-speaking air traffic controllers were suspended for using French "contrary to the rules," but said an English-speaking controller in Quebec City has also been disciplined for refusing to use the French language as part of an experimental bilingual traffic control program in the province.
 Sunday law: Now it may be illegal TORONTO (CP) The Ontario government's bill to limit Sunday retail operations was approved by a select committee Tuesday with several amendments, including one that the solicitor-general said casts some doubts on the legislation's constitutionality.

 The doubtful amendment, proposed by the New Democratic Party members of the committee, changed an amendment proposed by Solicitor-General John MacBeth, the bill's sponsor.
-MacBeth proposed a change to allow some leeway for merchants whose religious sabbaths are Saturday.
+Mr. MacBeth proposed a change to allow some leeway for merchants whose religious sabbaths are Saturday.
 His measure would have excluded from the bill small stores that have been closed for 32 hours preceding Sunday.
-They would have to close from 4 p.m. on Friday.
+They would have to close from 4 p.m.

+on Friday.
 The traditional Jewish sabbath is observed from sundown Friday.
-However, the NDP amend- ment inserted the words "for religious reasons" as a condi-j tion of closing.
-Mr. MacBeth said he feels the words might form the 1 basis for a challenge of the measure on a constitutional basis.
-He said religious matters traditionally have come under the Jurisdiction of the federal government, a tradition upheld by the Supreme Court of Cicada.
+However, the NDP amendment inserted the words "for religious reasons" as a condition of closing.
+Mr. MacBeth said he feels the words might form the basis for a challenge of the measure on a constitutional basis.

 Get access to Newspapers.com